DZD-eV-Diabetes-Research/dzd-omop-cdm-python-models/README.md

 This can be used to create a OMOP CDM Schema on your database and to streamline your python scripts that handle OMOP CDM data.
 Have a look at the ["Usage chapter"](#usage) to get an idea what you can do.

-Also there is a tool onbard called
+Also there is a tool onbard to load vocabularies from [athena.ohdsi.org](https://athena.ohdsi.org)-exports into the OMOP database (see [Example2: Create OMOP CDM Schema V5.4 and Standardized Vocabulary on Postresql](#example2-create-omop-cdm-schema-v54-and-standardized-vocabulary-on-postresql) )

 # Usage